 Content that can be shared within HydroShare is diverse, including digital objects that represent multiple hydrologic data types, models and model instances, documents, and other content types commonly used in hydrologic research.
 These include hydrologic time series, geographic features (vector data), geographic rasters (gridded data), multidimensional space-time data sets (e.g., NetCDF), and composite resources that represent complex datasets such as river geometry.
 Model Programs and Model Instances are additional types of content that can be shared and manipulated within HydroShare.

 A “resource” is the discrete unit of digital content within HydroShare and is the unit used for management and access control within HydroShare.
 As such, resources become the social objects around which users collaborate.
 Resources can be created, modified, versioned, shared, annotated, discovered, and accessed. .
-The following are properties of HydroShare resources:
+HydroShare resources have the following properties:

 - A resource may consist of a single content file (e.g., in the case of a file containing a single hydrologic time series) or may be an aggregation of multiple content files (e.g., in the case of a hydrologic Model Instance with various input files necessary for model execution).